-Like most photographers you probably prefer to share your story with images.
-After all, they say a picture is worth an thousand words, right?
+Like most photographers, you probably prefer to share your story with images.
+After all, they say a picture is worth a thousand words, right?
 By combining your images from multiple sessions to share a story with your audience you’ll be able to connect with more of your audience over a longer period of time without having to write long detailed blog posts.

 3 Secrets Photographers Should know about Great Blog Content

 The trick to a great blog is making it personal enough that your readers connect with you personally without crossing a professional line.
 There are many ways to effectively do this.
 To help you draw the lines I’ve created some simple Do’s and Don’ts for making your blog more personal.

 - Share images of yourself (self-portraits, behind the scene shots of you shooting, etc.)